ucs-compute-solutions/FlexPod-for-EHR/Ansible/roles/ONTAP/README.md

-### Automated ONTAP storage deployment using Ansible for FlexPod for EHR
+### Automated ONTAP storage deployment using Ansible for FlexPod for Epic EHR

 This repository contains Ansible roles and playbooks for an end-to-end ONTAP storage deployment for VMware vSphere 7.0 U3 in a FlexPod Datacenter.